Landfall

 Yes.
 Concurrent call handling scales automatically.
 What we configure up front is the routing logic for high-volume events: how many leads to queue for callback, when to book directly, and when to page an owner.

 We work a lot of insurance jobs.
-Does it understand supplements?
+Does the system understand supplements?

 The pipeline handles intake and classification for adjuster PDFs, supplement correspondence, and completion documentation.
 It does not negotiate with adjusters.
 It makes sure nothing falls through on a busy week.